alissalikavec/myKeeper/README.md

 - All bookmarks should be ordered by the date they were submitted, in descending order.
 - As a user, I want to be able to click on a hashtag topic and then display a view with the entire collection of only related bookmarks.
 - As a user, I want to be able to delete a bookmark that I submitted from my personal index.

-###Todo
-Griddler:
 - As a user, I want to be able to email a URL to Keeper and have it saved in Keeper's database.
-As a user, I want to be able to add a hashtag to an email subject so that my bookmark is categorized.
+- As a user, I want to be able to add a hashtag to an email subject so that my bookmark is categorized.

 Personal view:
 - As a user, I want to be able to view an index of all the bookmarks I've saved, organized by topic.